Acute frontal sinusitis

 Symptoms and diagnosis

-- Acute frontal sinusitis should be suspected if a patient with respiratory infection has headache in the frontal sinus area.
+- Acute frontal sinusitis should be suspected if a patient with respiratory infection has severe ache around the medial part of the eyebrow.

 - Frontal headache may be preceded by rhinitis and other upper respiratory tract symptoms.